Your Own Business

 The answers to some of these questions will determine which direction the business takes.
 Some ventures might be highly desirable, but, maybe, you lack the skills to pursue them.
 On the other hand, you might discover a skill you had that you never knew about.
 That is what this part of the process is trying to determine.

 You can obviously lengthen the list with questions that are relevant to your particular circumstances.
 But, once you have a satisfactory answer to these questions, you can start to write or put together a business plan.

 There are many commercial "systems" available for creating a business plan.
 What help you use, will depend on your own sophistication and understanding of the process.
 Some of the plan aids offered in the market, tend to be complicated, others simple and easy, but not less helpful.
-Two products we have tested are shown below.

-If, after having looked around a bit, you decide that doing your own business plan, from scratch is the way to go, we have some suggestions for you.
 The advantage of doing your own plan is that you know the intended business and how you want to operate and solve its problems best, even though, you might seek a second opinion.

 Putting the Business Plan together

 The Business Plan is a written Statement about the direction into which your business idea is taking you.Once you have completed it the plan has to give you a feeling about, whether you want to go ahead with your idea or postpone it.

 You should also be able to give the plan to a trusted friend to check his understanding of what you are trying to do.
 He might see things you do not see and, he could be a source of valuable input.
 It is important though, that you trust him, because the last thing you want is that someone starts a business with your idea and your business plan.
 And, believe it or not, this has happened all too many times!